chingu-voyages/v10-geckos-team-08/README.md

 ### LOCAL INSTALATION

     To install this project on local machine,

  `Git clone` the repo

-    `cdlightpod` to navigate to lightpod folder
+ `cd lightpod` to navigate to lightpod folder

  run `npm install` script

  run `npm start` after installation

  your baby should be up and running
-    `